apache/flink/docs/ops/memory/mem_tuning.md

 under the License.
 -->

-In addition to the [main memory setup guide](mem_setup.html), this section explains how to setup memory depending on the use case and which options are important in which case.
+In addition to the [main memory setup guide](mem_setup.html), this section explains how to set up memory depending on the use case and which options are important for each case.

 * toc
 {:toc}